Spain and the American Revolutionary War: Mississippi Valley

-At the end of the Seven Years' War, France gave the Mississippi Valley to her ally Spain, in order to prevent it from coming under British control at the Treaty of Paris (1763).
+At the end of the Seven Years' War, France ceded the Mississippi Valley to her ally Spain, in order to prevent it from coming under British control at the Treaty of Paris (1763).
 The Spanish assisted the United States in their campaigns in the American Midwest.
 In January 1778, Virginia Governor Patrick Henry authorized an expedition by George Rogers Clark, who captured the fort at Vincennes and secured the northern region of the Ohio for the rebels.
 Clark relied on Gálvez and Oliver Pollock for support to supply his men with weapons and ammunition, and to provide credit for provisions.
 The credit lines that Pollock established to purchase supplies for Clark were supposed to be backed by the state of Virginia.
 However, Pollock in turn had to rely on his own personal credit and Gálvez, who allowed the funds of the Spanish government to be at Pollock's disposal as loans.
 These funds were usually delivered in the cover of night by Gálvez's private secretary.

 The Spanish garrisons in the Louisiana region repelled attacks from British units and the latter's Indian allies in the Battle of Saint Louis in 1780.
 A year later, a detachment traveled through present-day Illinois and took Fort St. Joseph, in the modern state of Michigan.
 This expedition gave Spain some claim to the Northwest Territory, which was thwarted diplomatically by Great Britain and the young United States in their separate peace in the Treaty of Paris (1783).

 Siege of Yorktown

 The Spanish also assisted in the siege of Yorktown in 1781, the critical and final major battle of the North America theater.
-French General Jean-Baptiste Donatien de Vimeur, comte de Rochambeau, commanding his country's forces in North America, sent a desperate appeal to François Joseph Paul de Grasse, the French admiral designated to assist the Colonists, asking him to raise money in the Caribbean to fund the campaign at Yorktown.
+French General Jean-Baptiste Donatien de Vimeur, comte de Rochambeau, commanding his country's forces in North America, sent a desperate appeal to François Joseph Paul de Grasse, the French admiral designated to assist the Americans, asking him to raise money in the Caribbean to fund the campaign at Yorktown.
 With the assistance of Spanish agent Francisco Saavedra de Sangronis, the needed cash, over 500,000 in silver pesos, was raised in Havana, Cuba within 24 hours.
 This money was used to purchase critical supplies for the siege, and to fund the payroll for the Continental Army.